dhaneshed/YouTube-Clone/README.md

 # YouTube-Clone
 A static clone website of YouTube .
-Build in HTML and CSS.
+Built in HTML and CSS.